abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 * To manage this **join entity**, we can add it as a sub-collection to the **Book** entity, as we do above.
 We add this sub-collection to **Book** class instead of **Category** class, because a book can have tens (or mostly hundreds) of categories but on the other perspective a category can have more than a hundred (or even way much) books inside of it.

 * It is a significant performance problem to load thousands of items whenever you query a category.
 Therefore it makes much more sense to add that sub-collection to the `Book` entity.

-(Don't forget: **An aggregate (with the root entity and sub-collections) should be serializable and transferrable on the wire as a single unit.**)
+> Don't forget: **Aggregate is a pattern in Domain-Driven Design.
+A DDD aggregate is a cluster of domain objects that can be treated as a single unit.** (See the full [description](https://martinfowler.com/bliki/DDD_Aggregate.html))

-* Notice that, `BookCategory` is not an **Aggregate Root** so we are not violating one of the base rules about Aggregate Root (Rule: "Reference Other Aggregates Only by ID").
+* Notice that, `BookCategory` is not an **Aggregate Root** so we are not violating one of the base rules about Aggregate Root (Rule: **"Reference Other Aggregates Only by ID"**).

 * If we examine the methods in the `Book` class (such as **RemoveAllCategories**, **RemoveAllCategoriesExceptGivenIds** and **AddCategory**) we will manage our sub-collection `Categories` (**BookCategory** - join table/entity) through them.
 (Adds or removes categories for books)